Audio and Video content on Economist.com requires a browser that can handle iFrames.

 MANILA — On Thanksgiving Day, a Philippine developer named Jose E. B. Antonio hosted a company anniversary bash at one of Manila’s poshest hotels.
 He had much to be thankful for.

 In October, he had quietly been named a special envoy to the United States by the Philippine president, Rodrigo Duterte.
-Mr. Antonio was nearly finished building a $150 million tower in Manila’s financial district — a 57-story symbol of affluence and capitalism, […]
+Mr. Antonio was nearly finished building a $150 million tower in Manila’s financial district — a 57-story symbol of affluence and capitalism, which […]